Culture of Kerala: Politics

-The people of Kerala are very fond of politics.
-Majority of keralites belong to either one of the political alliances namely United Democratic Front (UDF) or Left Democratic Front (LDF).
-Regional parties such as Indian Union Muslim League (IUML), various factions of Kerala Congress, various factions of Revolutionary Socialist Party and a host of smaller parties add spice to Kerala political scene.
+The majority of Keralites belong to either one of the political alliances, namely the United Democratic Front (UDF) or Left Democratic Front (LDF).
+Regional parties include Indian Union Muslim League (IUML), various factions of Kerala Congress, various factions of Revolutionary Socialist Party, and a host of smaller parties.
 Religious leaders have high influence in Kerala political movements.
-For many Keralites it is nostalgic to remember the political discussions and debates they had done in the chaya kada (local tea shops were youngsters go to sip a cup and read newspapers) in their younger ages.

-Modern Kerala society

-Being the state with the highest literacy rate and education level in the country, the Kerala society has moved from its agricultural background.
-Although Kerala remains fairly liberal in its outlook and open to modern ideas, and technological changes, the State largely remains conservative on social issues.
+Many Keralites nostalgically recall their younger days which they spent debating politics in "chaya kadas" (Local Tea Vending Places).

 Martial arts and sports

-Kerala also has its own indigenous form of martial art - Kalarippayattu, derived from the words kalari ("place", "threshing floor", or "battlefield") and payattu ("exercise" or "practice").
+Kerala has its own indigenous form of martial art, Kalarippayattu, derived from the words kalari ("place", "threshing floor", or "battlefield") and payattu ("exercise" or "practice").
 Influenced by both Kerala's Brahminical past and Ayurvedic medicine, kalaripayattu is attributed by oral tradition to Parasurama.
 After some two centuries of suppression by British colonial authorities, it is now experiencing strong comeback among Keralites while also steadily gaining worldwide attention.
-Other popular ritual arts include theyyam and poorakkali — these originate from northern Malabar, which is the northernmost part of Kerala.
-Nevertheless, these have in modern times been largely supplanted by more popular sports such as cricket, kabaddi, soccer, badminton, and others.
-'Kochi Tuskers Kerala' playing in the Indian Premier League (IPL) is from Kerala.
+Other popular ritual arts include theyyam and poorakkali, which originate from northern Malabar, the northernmost part of Kerala.
 Kolkkali is a folk art performed in Malabar region of Kerala, India.
 The dance performers move in a circle, striking small sticks and keeping rhythm with special steps.

+In modern times, traditional ritual and martial arts been largely supplanted by more popular sports such as cricket, kabaddi, soccer, badminton, and others.
+The Kochi Tuskers Kerala, who play in the Indian Premier League (IPL), are from Kerala.
 Kerala is currently the home of the football clubs Kerala Blasters and Gokulam Kerala FC.
 Viva Kerala and FC Kochin were the other two major football clubs from the state in the past.

 Calendar

-Kerala also has an indigenous ancient solar calendar — the Malayalam calendar — which is used in various communities primarily for timing agricultural and religious activities.
+The Malayalam calendar, Kerala's indigenous ancient solar calendar, is used primarily for timing agricultural and religious activities.

-Elephants in Kerala culture
+Animals in Kerala culture

-The elephants are an integral part of the culture and daily life in Kerala.
-These Indian elephants are given a prestigious place in the state's culture.
-They are often christened names by which they're known across the entire state.
-Elephants in Kerala are often referred to as the 'sons of the sahya and are indispensable for temple festivals.
+Elephants

+Elephants have been an integral part of the culture of the state.
+Almost all of the local festivals in Kerala include at least one richly caparisoned elephant.
+Kerala is home to the largest domesticated population of elephants in India—about 700 Indian elephants, owned by temples as well as individuals.
+These elephants are mainly employed for the processions and displays associated with festivals celebrated all around the state.
+More than 10,000 festivals are celebrated in the state annually and some animal lovers have sometimes raised concerns regarding the overwork of domesticated elephants during them.
+In Malayalam literature, elephants are referred to as the "sons of the sahya".
 The elephant is the state animal of Kerala and is featured on the emblem of the Government of Kerala.